durpyneko/kikuri-web-json-to-md/README.md

 # kikuri-web-json-to-md
-convert the json database to markdown file
+script to convert the json databse to markdown file